17 Symbols Of Innocence And Their Meaning

 4. Snowflakes: Unique and Ephemeral Purity

 Snowflakes embody the fleeting nature of innocence, each one unique and pristine but destined to melt away.
 No two snowflakes are exactly alike, reflecting the individuality within innocence.
-This scientific fact has become a popular metaphor for human uniqueness, especially when discussing children’s individuality.

 The unblemished whiteness of fresh snow represents untouched purity.
 The transformation of a landscape after snowfall, where everything is covered in a clean, white blanket, serves as a powerful visual metaphor for innocence covering the complexities and imperfections of the world.